misalcedo/vr/README.md

 ## Simulation

 A simulation of the protocol using threads and channels is included in the examples.
-The executable accepts a single argument parsed as an integer to denote the number of unique clients (i.e. concurrent requests).
 The executable supports commands during execution:

 - `Q` or `q` stops the simulation,